ml-research/vlol-dataset-gen/README.md

   SimpleObjects'.
 For comparison see images above.
 - `background` (str, 'base_scene') -> Scene in which the trains are set: 'base_scene', 'desert_scene', 'sky_scene'
   or 'fisheye_scene'.
-- `occlusion` (bool, False) -> Whether to include train angles which might lead to occlusion individual parts of the train.
+- `occlusion` (bool, False) -> Whether to include rotation angles of the train which might lead to occlusion of individual parts of the train.

 Parallelization: